usharesoft/appcenter-docs/end-user/en/source/pages/migration/scan-to-appliance.rst

 More importantly you can now change the contents of the original scanned system.
 If you go to the ``Apps`` tab, the new appliance template will be listed in the ``Imported Appliances`` section.
 Double-click on it to view the details or modify it.

-.. warning:: One you have created a Windows appliance using ``import`` from a scan, you will only be able to import this appliance to a UForge has the same golden image as the one used for the scanned appliance.
-In order to make sure that you can use the Windows appliance, you must export it and remove the OS section.
+.. warning:: Once you have created a Windows appliance using ``import`` from a scan, you will only be able to import this appliance to another UForge platform by removing some OS section fields.
 Refer to :ref:`appliance-update-windows-import`.

 .. _migration-scan-appliance-config-console: